 By CHARTERED bus

-The bus will take you back to Edinburgh from Glentruim and Newtonmore on Monday, 16th September.
-It will depart first from The Glen Hotel at 11am, then swing by Glentruim on the way south.
+Monday, 16th September - the bus will depart first from The Glen Hotel at 10am, then swing by Glentruim on the way south.
+It will drop you off at Haymarket Station at around 12:30pm.

 The drive should be around 2hr 15 mins to 2hr 30 mins.
 The bus won’t make any stops.